-A trust allows you to set aside an asset for the benefit of a specified person or group of people (the beneficiaries).
+A trust is a legal document that allows you to set aside an asset for the benefit of a specified person or people (the beneficiaries).
 The asset is then managed by a trustee who is also nominated by the policyholder (the settlor).
 The trustee accepts responsibility for ensuring that the benefits/monies paid into the trust are distributed to the named beneficiaries according to the deceased's wishes.

 Life Insurance policies are an asset that can be placed in a trust and this can have a dramatic consequence on how the payout is dealt with in the event of death.

-What is the benefit of placing a life insurance policy in trust?
+What is the benefit of writing a life insurance policy in trust?

 Arranging a trust with your life insurance has the obvious benefit of ensuring that the payout reaches your intended beneficiaries.
 In addition to this, you'll also find efficiencies in the time it takes to get the monies to your beneficiaries and any tax implications.